-Macedonia, Bulgaria: Coupling of DAM electricity markets2.
-February 2017. / SEE Energy News
+Macedonia, Bulgaria: Coupling of DAM electricity markets, SEE Energy News

 CEO of the Independent Bulgarian Electricity Exchange (IBEX), Konstantin Konstantinov said that Bulgaria and Macedonia are considering the coupling of their day-ahead electricity markets.